EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

-# Class Documentation
+# Data Widget Documentation

 ## Overview

-This is a brief summary of what the class does.
+This widget is responsible for reading the requested data from a SQLite file corresponding to the GND and returning it as JSON according to several parameters.
+The function is called by visiting the /data endpoint and including the parameters in the query, upon which the JSON is rendered in HTML.
+The JSON is then passed to the frontend, where the JavaaScript uses its fields to construct the diagrams.

-## Class Definition
+## Constructor

-The `ClassName` class is defined as follows:
+The `GND` class is defined as follows:
 ```python
 class ClassName:
     def __init__(self, arg1, arg2):